Answers to Questions About a Maritime Career with MSC

 - Capable of speaking, understanding, reading and writing the English language.
 Some positions are required to pass an English Language Competency test.

-- Applicants must have a Transportation Workers Identification Credential (TWIC) and a valid Merchant Mariner Credential (MMC), issued by the U.S. Coast Guard, and with at least ten (10) months of eligibility remaining on it before it is due for renewal.
+- Applicants must have a valid Merchant Mariner Credential (MMC), issued by the U.S. Coast Guard, and with at least ten (10) months of eligibility remaining on it before it is due for renewal.

 - Capable of passing an MSC-administered physical examination.
 Due to often strenuous shipboard duties and extended periods at sea, all applicants must meet MSC medical requirements.
 Any applicants applying for positions that would require them to work aloft will be required to meet specific weight restrictions in order to be considered for employment as a civil service mariner (CIVMAR).
 (Click here to see the Department of the Navy Human Resources Advisory 2013-3 for specific positions and requirements).

 - Drug free and submit to urinalysis in accordance with the Department of Health and Human Services guidelines.

 - Able to obtain and maintain a security clearance

 What’s the difference between MSC and the regular U.S. Merchant Marine?

 There are a few differences.
 MSC CIVMARs work for the Federal government; regular merchant mariners work for private shipping companies.
 We supply the Navy; commercial merchant mariners most often supply private industry.

 A civil service mariner, or CIVMAR, is a federal government employee who pursues a civil service, Navy career while assigned aboard U.S. government-owned ships that support Navy’s warfighters and warfighting platforms around the world.
 CIVMARs account for 80% of our workforce, their service is the backbone of our mission and plays a vital role in the Navy’s ability to operate forward every day.